All Episodes

 So anyway, speaking of a willingness to fight when necessary, this has become the flashpoint of the lib.

-Now, I can see why they've chosen this one.
+Now, I can see why they've chosen this one, because this is a really bad target.

-What what are you doing?
+What are you doing?

-No, not really, As far as I can tell.
+No, not really, as far as I can tell.

-I think what was more to the story was that it turns out that this restaurant had been uh changing the name of the company that owns it around a dozen times.
+I think what was more to the story was that it turns out that this restaurant had been changing the name of the company that owns it around a dozen times.

 Yes, to presumably avoid taxes or something.